EU adds head of Russian Orthodox church to oil sanctions

 The EU is to blacklist Russia's most senior cleric, Patriarch Kirill, as well as going after Kremlin oil revenue in its latest sanctions.

-The 75-year old priest, Vladimir Gundayev from St Petersburg, in March sermons "blessed the Russian soldiers fighting for the Russian World and Holy Russia in Ukraine", a draft EU sanctions note, seen by EUobserver on Wednesday (4 May), said.
+The 75-year old priest, Vladimir Gundayev from St Petersburg, in his recent sermons "blessed the Russian soldiers fighting for the Russian World and Holy Russia in Ukraine", a draft EU sanctions note seen by EUobserver on Wednesday (4 May), said.

 Join EUobserver today